KGeri201/THAPMU/README.md

 This is a very simple project.
 As a basis I took inspiration of the [SparkFun Serial Basic Breakout - CH340C and USB-C](https://www.sparkfun.com/products/15096).
 I modified the circuit and the layout to fit the requirements of the ESP and the sensor.
 I also replaced some of the electronics with their easier-to-get and easier-to-solder counterparts.
 To keep the project as simple as possible I did not integrate the ESP and the sensor.
 They are both normal breakout boards to plug into the modified serial adapter.
+(Hint: ESP sits on the top side, Sensor is on the bottom.)

 ## Software
 I found a [code](https://randomnerdtutorials.com/esp8266-nodemcu-mqtt-publish-bme280-arduino/) very similar and nearly perfect for my use.